-We have more than 70 dedicated volunteer Path Reps around the South West who invest approximately 2,000 hours in the Trail each year, as well as 12 volunteer Trustees who oversee all our charitable activity.
+We have more than 80 dedicated volunteer Path Reps around the South West who invest approximately 2,000 hours in the Trail each year, as well as 12 volunteer Trustees who oversee all our charitable activity.
 The Path Rep's primary role is to undertake an annual condition survey of the Coast Path using tablets carrying specialist surveying software.
-Volunteers outnumber our staff team by around 10 to 1, which should give you some idea of their impact on the Trail!
-In fact it was a group of volunteers that founded the Association back in 1973 to lobby for and help establish the National Trail in the first place.

 Path Reps are our eyes and ears on the ground, regularly feeding vital data back from their assigned local stretch to us at SWCP HQ, including between surveys.
 Thanks to their efforts, we can respond to Trail emergencies and get an early head’s up about where deteriorating infrastructure or coastal erosion threatens the Path’s integrity, which in turn keeps the way open for us all to enjoy.
 Our volunteers are instrumental in helping us shape future Path projects and in channelling your donations to where they are most needed – and do this work for free, out of love of the Coast Path.

 This map shows which Path Rep looks after which section (click to open):